After Meiosis Is Complete Which Of The Following Are Produced

 Independent Assortment: Random Segregation of Chromosomes

 During metaphase I, homologous chromosomes align randomly at the metaphase plate.
-The orientation of each pair of chromosomes is independent of the orientation of other pairs.
+Because of that, the orientation of each pair of chromosomes is independent of the orientation of other pairs.
 This independent assortment means that each daughter cell receives a random mix of maternal and paternal chromosomes.

 The number of possible chromosome combinations due to independent assortment is 2^n, where n is the number of chromosome pairs.
 In humans, with 23 pairs of chromosomes, there are over 8 million possible combinations.
 This vast number of combinations, combined with the effects of crossing over, ensures that each gamete is genetically unique.